 What's that telling us?

 Using the Throughput chart, you can evaluate your team performance with a single glance.
-When you look at the chart we can see how consistently this team is delivering results.
+When you look at the chart, you can see how consistently this team is delivering results.

 The probabilistic chart view (the vertical percentile lines) aims to show what is the probable future distribution of throughput, based on the past performance of the team.
 The percentiles (50%, 70%, 85%, and 95%) are showing the potential certainty to deliver tasks in a certain amount of days.

 - there is a 50% chance that the team throughput will be 6 items per day or less.

 - there is a 70% chance that the team throughput will be 10 items per day or less.

 - there is an 85% chance that the team throughput will be 15 items per day or less.

 - there is a 95 % chance that the team throughput will be 19 items per day or less.

 The analytics use one calendar day as the lowest possible time unit.